 You can use all analog pins to control up to 16 axes, but of course if you need only a few axes, any other analog pins can be used as digital inputs or outputs, direct or extended:

-NOTE: along with a stable 5v power supply for all potentiometers, I recommend to add an electrolytic capacitor (500-1000uF) between +5v and GND close to the group of potentiometers, or directly solder the capacitor between gnd/5v legs of every pot (about 1000uF summary) if you have the pots in different distant places.
+NOTE: along with a stabilized +5v power supply for all potentiometers, I recommend to add an electrolytic capacitor (500-1000uF) between +5v and GND close to the group of potentiometers, or directly solder the capacitor between gnd/5v legs of every pot (about 1000uF summary) if you have the pots in different distant places.

-To assign an analog input, find a parameter in the configurator that is suitable for it, then select an analog Arduino pin.
+To assign an analog input, find a parameter in the configurator that is suitable for it, open the then select desired analog Arduino pin in the [Axis] table.